heresywolves/password_generator/password_generator/README.md

+# password_generator
-This is a simple generator of secure passwords.
+A simple generator for secure passwords